omaryup/Data_Analysis_Portfolio/README.md

 **In this section, the SQL script will be used to manipulate data previously loaded into SQL Server using excel files.**

 ### Visualizing all tables in Database

+- We can see this Database contains the main Financial Statements for a total of 6 public companies in the Semiconductor industry.
+- The intention of the query is to consolidate the data by year and construct a new table using fundamental analysis to obtain key stats in the industry.

 ![Ssms_qKzSFNmDjs](https://user-images.githubusercontent.com/23235947/140806980-1d792476-d7c0-44d8-a61b-757dd0b5ac86.png)